RobTillaart/ACS712/README.md

 - **void setNoisemV(uint8_t noisemV = 21)** set noise level,
 is used to determine zero level e.g. in the AC measurements with **mA_AC()**.
 - **uint8_t getNoisemV()** returns the set value.
+- **float mVNoiseLevel(float frequency, uint16_t cycles)** determines the mV of noise.
+Measurement should be taken when there is no AC/DC current or a constant DC current.
+The level will give a (not quantified yet) indication of the accuracy of the measurements.
+A first order indication can be made by comparing it to voltage / 2 of the constructor.

 How to improve upon noise is one of the open issues under investigation.
+- hardware LOW pass filter (?)
+- software detection and suppressing (?)

 #### mV per Ampere